sparsick/k8s-dev-survival-kit-talk/README.md

 # k8s-dev-survival-kit-talk

-You can find here the slides and the sample code of my talk "Kubernetes Developer Survival Kit Talk" that I presented on enterJS in Darmstad at 22nd June 2023.
+You can find here the slides and the sample code of my talk "Kubernetes Developer Survival Kit Talk" that I presented on Continuous Lifecycle in Mannheim at 13rd November 2024.

 The demo application based on Java and Spring Boot is in folder 'sample-app'.
 A second demo application based on NodeJS and ExpressJs is in the folder 'sample-js-app'

-Furthermore, there exists an sample how to mock dependet systems for the local development with Mockserver.
+Furthermore, there exists a sample how to mock depended systems for the local development with Mockserver.

 ## Tools, that are shown in the presentation